 Then you'll prove them in your nanny resume bullet points, like this:

 - Performed duties of a nanny for four different clients, all with newborn or infant children.
-Changed 5+ diapers per day, fed 5-6 bottles per day.
+Changed 5+ diapers per day and fed 5-6 bottles per day.

-- Did laundry, including 2 loads cloth diapers per day.
+- Did laundry, including 2 loads of cloth diapers per day.

 - Prepared baby formula for one client 5+ times per day.

 - Spotted RSV symptoms in one child.
-Doctor said I may have saved her life.
+The doctor said I may have saved her life.

 - Noticed an expired car seat and got it replaced.
 Commended by parents.